LA County restricts in-person dining due to COVID-19 cases

 A group gathered in Huntington Beach at 10:01 p.m.
 Saturday night in defiance of the curfew, waving American flags and not wearing masks.
 More than 100 people rallied Saturday in downtown Fresno, urging Gov. Gavin Newsom to “open California safely."

-“Large numbers of people getting together oblivious of controls — no masks, no social distancing, often indoors — a lot of those things are in fact occurring at night,” Cullen said.
-However, he and other health officials also questioned whether a limited curfew will be effective.

-The curfew applies to 41 of the state’s 58 counties that are in the “purple” tier, the most restrictive of four state tiers allowing various stages of economic reopening.
-Those counties encompass 94% of the nearly 40 million people living in the most populous U.S. state.

-San Francisco could return to the purple tier as early as Sunday, The San Francisco Chronicle reported.
+San Francisco's coronavirus figures could push it into the purple tier as early as Sunday.

-Los Angeles County officials were on the verge of announcing even more stringent measures, including a possible lockdown that would take effect three days after a certain case number threshold is met.

-Meanwhile, at the racetrack in Berkeley, officials said they have temporarily stopped transporting horses and staff from Golden Gate Fields to try to try to limit further spread of the virus.
-The track temporarily suspended live racing operations on Nov.
-13 after 24 cases were reported.

 Comments